tharmachodes/fuego-impact-study/README.md

-# fuego-impact-study
+# Fuego Impact Study

-A collaborative case study on the geological, environmental, and societal impacts of Volcán de Fuego
+The fuego-impact-study repository serves as a collaborative platform for analyzing the geological processes, environmental consequences, and societal impacts of Volcán de Fuego.
+This project aims to compile historical eruption data, assess socio-economic effects on infrastructure and regional economy, and document ecological consequences of volcanic activity.
+By integrating multidisciplinary data and analyses, the repository provides a comprehensive case study for researchers, policymakers, and communities affected by volcanic hazards.